 AT WHAT AGE DID YOU START DOING HAIR?

 Not even to sound cheesy or corny, but I've been doing hair for as long as I can even remember.
-When I was younger, I used to go to my neighbors house and she had this really super long black hair and she would let me play with it, put it in all these funny styles.
-And as I got older she taught me diff things, how to blow hair out, how to color her roots.
-A lot of what she showed me, molded me into what I am today.
+When I was younger, I used to go to my neighbor’s house.
+She had really super long black hair, and she would let me play with it and put it in all these funny styles.
+And as I got older, she taught me different things—how to blow hair out, how to color her roots.
+A lot of what she showed me molded me into what I am today.

 WHEN DID YOU REALIZE YOU COULD MAKE IT A BUSINESS?